Mihnea cel Rău

 Mihnea cel Rău (Mihnea the Wrongdoer/Mean/Evil; c.1460 – 12 March 1510), the son of Vlad III Dracula (Vlad Țepeș), and his first wife, was Voivode (Prince) of Wallachia from 1508 to 1509, having replaced his first cousin Radu cel Mare.
 During his reign, he ruled alongside his son Mircea III Dracul in the year 1509.
-Unpopular among the boyars, he was overthrown with Ottoman assistance, prompting him to take refuge in Transylvania – where he was to be murdered in front of the Sibiu Cathedral, being buried inside the church.
+Unpopular among the boyars, he was overthrown with Ottoman assistance, prompting him to take refuge in Transylvania – where he was murdered in front of the Sibiu Cathedral and buried inside it.

 The fight for the throne

 After his father's death, Mihnea ambitiously attempted to succeed him.
-He organized several raids with the aid of boyars who supported his father and were eager to support his son.
-In 1508, Mihnea finally succeeded in gaining the throne, but it would not take long for the tainted majority of noblemen to notice the familiar pattern of Wallachian patriotism.
-Mihnea, like his father, was an exhaustingly driven crusader for Christianity.
-He too wanted an Eastern Europe free of Turkish rule and aggression.
-But with corruption in high positions (whether royal or noble), he too would suffer the similar fate of his father.
+He organized several raids with the aid of boyars, who supported his father and were eager to support his son.
+In 1508, Mihnea finally succeeded in gaining the throne, but it would not take long for the majority of noblemen oppose him.

 Family

 Historical documents reveal the two women whom Mihnea married.
 His first wife, Smaranda, died before 1485.
 His second, Voica, was widowed by Mihnea's assassination.
 She raised their two sons, Miloș and Mircea III Dracul (who later took the title "Mircea III"), and their daughter Ruxandra, and continued to reside in Sibiu, Transylvania.
 It is known that Mihnea had taken a preference to his younger son Mircea III Dracul, whom he named after his great-grandfather Mircea cel Bătrân.

 His daughter Ruxandra later married Moldavian Prince Bogdan III cel Orb.

-He was rumored to have had a second son, "Morsus Atrum", born in 1508, at the beginning of his father’s reign.
+He was rumored to have had a second son, "Morsus Atrum", born in 1508, at the beginning of his reign.